 Climate Watch participants do not need to be expert birders, but should know how identify target species by sight and sound or be interested in learning to do so.

 Click here to find a Climate Watch Coordinator in your area.
 The coordinator will provide the information you need to get started.

-If there is no coordinator nearby, you can still participate.
-Click here to learn more about the scientific protocol and register.
+If there is no coordinator nearby, you can still participate on your own by reading through the materials and planning your surveys with our online tools.
+Click here to learn more about the scientific protocol.

 Are you an experienced birder interested in becoming a Climate Watch Coordinator?